Mayor vows to treat gun violence 'like the crisis it is' after second mass shooting within 8 days in Chattanooga, Tennessee

 Investigators identified another suspect and were working to find that person as of Friday, according to the release.

-Following the May shooting, Kelly said he was joining a group of mayors from across the nation calling on the Senate to pass gun safety laws.
-He reiterated the call Sunday, adding that he supports responsible gun ownership.

-"Chattanooga will treat this like the crisis that it is," he said Sunday of the city's gun violence, vowing to work with the city council in the coming weeks to address the issue.
+Kelly has vowed to work with the city council in the coming weeks to address gun violence, telling reporters Sunday, "Chattanooga will treat this like the crisis that it is."

+But he also wants Congress to take up the issue, pointing Sunday to mandatory background checks and prohibiting high capacity magazines as necessary measures.

+"I'm not trying to take away anybody's Second Amendment rights," Kelly told CNN.
+"But I think we can agree that there are common sense approaches here."

-Sunday's shooting was one of at least 10 mass shootings in the US over the weekend, according to a CNN tally.
-It also comes as the nation grieves from a barrage of shootings in the past month, including a massacre at an elementary school in Uvalde, Texas; a violent assault on a medical facility in Tulsa, Oklahoma; a racist shooting at a supermarket in Buffalo, New York; and an attack on a Taiwanese church service in Orange County, California.
+Sunday's shooting came as the nation was still reeling from a barrage of shootings in the past month.
+Those included a massacre at an elementary school in Uvalde, Texas; a violent assault on a medical facility in Tulsa, Oklahoma; a racist shooting at a supermarket in Buffalo, New York; and an attack on a Taiwanese church service in Orange County, California.

-Gun violence continues to be a central national focus as there have been 246 mass shootings in the country to date in 2022, according to Gun Violence Archive, which is more mass shooting events than there have been days in the year.
+There have been 246 mass shootings in the country to date in 2022, according to Gun Violence Archive, more than there have been days in the year.
 Both CNN and the Gun Violence Archive define a mass shooting as one in which at least four people are shot, excluding the shooter.

+A "comprehensive approach" is needed, the mayor said Monday.
+"It is a law enforcement problem, it's also a problem with access to guns," he told CNN.
+"This is not a place for partisanship.
+This is something where we need to come together and look at all the ways we can help solve the problem."

+"It's been said that there are really three parties in the United States: Republicans, Democrats and mayors," he said.
+"So, we will do as mayors what we have to do to keep our people safe.
+But we could sure use some help at the federal level."

 The-CNN-Wire